Pelvic Inflammatory Disease (PID): Causes and Treatments

 • Fainting

-What are the Causes of Pelvic Inflammatory Disease
+What Are the Common Causes and Risk Factors of Pelvic Inflammatory Disease?

 Those who have had gonorrhoea, chlamydia, or an STI, are more likely to develop pelvic inflammatory disease.
 However, PID can develop in the absence of an STI as well.
 Other factors that may increase the risk of PID include: